IQPZ/PubgM-Nimrod-Magic/README.md

 The original developer [zakaria1996] https://discord.gg/3CH6MVGcQb
-The original Cheat developed by  [ zakaria1996  ]

 All cheats in the pictures are the same project that was published by UC [ https://www.unknowncheats.me/forum/pubg-mobile/586393-pubgm-nimrod-cheat-esp-aimbot-magic.html ]
 Detected Cheats soon